 This, however, is not a recent problem.
 Remember Capcom Five?

 I don’t believe that mobile gaming is damaging to console gaming in general.
 All you have to do is look at the nearly 10 million consoles Sony and Microsoft have sold in less than 3 months.
 I do, however, believe that mobile gaming is damaging specifically to Nintendo due to the loss of casual player.
-After all when the Wii came out in 2006, we were still 2 years away from the and 4 years away from the iPad.
+After all when the Wii came out in 2006, we were still 2 years away from the Apple App Store and 4 years away from the iPad.
 Now for all these casual players, which is easier: setting up a Wii?
 Or just pulling your iPhone out of your pocket?

 Though a minor reason, I’ve added this purely because this is the one reason why I personally refuse to buy a Wii U.